Diane Kruger Celebrates Mother’s Day By Sharing First Snapshot Of Her Daughter

 “Well first and above all, it’s safety.
 We have The Walking Dead empire which has a lot of very intense fandomship that comes with it,” she explained.

-While Reedus has teased his 6.3 million followers with the occasional baby snapshot – such as the photo he shared of he and his little one’s feet back in January – neither The Walking Dead actor nor his girlfriend have released an image of their little one up until now.
+While Reedus has teased his 6.3 million followers with the occasional baby snapshot – such as the photo he shared of he and his little one’s feet back in January – neither The Walking Dead actor nor his girlfriend has released an image of their little one up until now.

 The 42-year-old actress, however, decided it was time to give her 849,000 Instagram followers a look at the child she created with Norman.